dz0u/dz0u.github.io/pages/Llethis.md

 				- Story spellcasting is simpler than combat spellcasting.
 Statuses aren't applied or used.
 Instead, the story spell rules are used.
 These rules apply to spellcasting outside of combat, generally for environmental effect or to influence someone without attacking them.
 They are not used in combat.
 					- When casting a **Story** spell, the player rolls 3d6+Power against a number set by the dm and kept secret.
 The dm describes the result of the spell, based on the player's roll.
 						- The difference between a story roll and an environmental combat roll is that environmental rolls can only target the surrounding, nonmagical environment.
+	- # Character Sheet
+		- ## Tags
+			- `Tags are the backbone of Llethis's system.
+Character tags define who your character is, and Ability tags define the magical powers they possess.
+You get to choose your own tags.
+Tags can be anything, as seen below:`
+			- ### Character Tags
+				- `Character tags are elements of your character's job, race, background, and personality.
+You can think of them as how others might see your character.
+For example, having a background as a` noble `might give you access to high society.
+As another example, a Lu person might have both the `Lu, Wings` tags.
+Note that Wings is a character tag, not an ability tag, because it's nonmagical.
+You can have any number of character tags, of your choice.
+Additional character tags might be acquired through rp.`
+			- ### Ability Tags
+				- `Ability tags define the magic your character is able to do.
+For example, `pyrokinesis` might be an ability tag.
+Your character starts with up to 2 ability tags, but will gain more through rp.
+Certain magical traits might also fall into ability tags.
+For example, a dragon's firebreathing would be an ability tag.
+Ability tags are the only tags used in spellcasting (and thus rolling).`
+		- ## Signature Spells
+			- `Signature spells are granted to you by the dm.
+They enable you to accomplish effects otherwise impossible.
+There aren't any rules on what a signature spell might be.
+You generally start out with a few signature spells based on your character, and more are given out as you continue through rp.`
+		- ## Background
+			- `This section covers the important parts of your character's background.`
+				- ### Backstory
+					- `Important elements might your character's family, their birthplace, their upbringing and introduction to the Atelier.`
+				- ### Awakening
+					- `When did your character learn their magic?
+If they wield thaumaturgy, how did their deity first make contact with them?
+Feel free to ask for help if you need it when writing this section.`